Converting Expressions to tree#

 allocation of a temporary variable and its subsequent deallocation.

-contains the members pre
+Therefore, gfc_se contains the members pre and

-blocks for code that
+post, which point to stmt_block blocks for code that

 needs to be executed before and after evaluation of the expression.

-to convert some expression, it is
+When using a local gfc_se to convert some expression, it is

-often necessary to add the generated pre
+often necessary to add the generated pre and post blocks

-blocks of the outer gfc_se
+to the pre or post blocks of the outer gfc_se.

-Code like this (lifted from trans-expr.cc
+Code like this (lifted from trans-expr.cc) is fairly common:

 gfc_se cont_se;